Our Advice Sheets

 A keeper who disposes of any or all of the veterinary medicinal products other than by treating an animal must record:

 - how and where it was disposed of

 Most veterinary practices will safely dispose of any unused or expired veterinary medicinal products upon request.

 Record keeping for horses

 European Union legislation defines the horse as a food-producing species.
-Therefore, keepers are required to maintain records for any transactions involving the retail sale of veterinary medicinal products for administration to horses.
-The record may be kept within the horse passport or in a separate record.
+Therefore, keepers are required to maintain records for any purchase or acquisition of veterinary medicinal products for administration to horses.
+Similarly, a record of administration must also be kept just like any other food-producing animal.
+If a veterinary surgeon administers a veterinary medicine to a horse then this must be recorded both in the horse passport and in a separate record.
 Further information on veterinary medicines for horses can be found in the Horses section of the Veterinary Medicines Directorate website.